Guest Blog Post Guidelines

 While we strive to provide content that educates anyone in the business analytics field, we specifically target three reader profiles:

-- Industry leaders with industry trends content relevant to the business analytics field (e.g., how government regulatory changes might influence student recruitment and retention analytics in higher education, how consolidation is impacting healthcare or banking M&A analysis, etc.)
+- Industry trends content relevant to leaders in the enterprise analytics field (e.g., how government regulatory changes might influence student recruitment and retention analytics in higher education, how consolidation is impacting healthcare or banking M&A analysis, etc.)

-- Decision-makers in functional areas relevant to the business analytics field with topics relevant to their work (e.g., budgeting and forecasting best practices, how to address big data in an organization, etc.)
+- Decision-makers in functional areas in the enterprise analytics field with topics relevant to their work (e.g., budgeting and forecasting best practices, how to address big data in an organization, etc.)

-- The technical and analytical team members who work with decision-makers to build solutions to support the business analytics process with technical “how to” instructions and product updates (e.g., the differences between on-premise and software-as-a-service business analytics solutions from a specific vendor, how to modify security or data integration capabilities in a certain solution, etc.)
+- Technical and analytical team members who work with decision-makers and leaders to build solutions to support the enterprise analytics process with technical “how to” instructions and product updates (e.g., the differences between on-premises and software-as-a-service enterprise analytics solutions from a specific vendor, how to modify security or data integration capabilities in a certain solution, etc.)

 We maintain a limited quantity of guest contributor publishing spaces, so we accept posts with these general guidelines: